karthicbe1982/git_docs/README.md

 how can we add modified files to the staging area and commit them at the same time.
 Git provides the following super command:

-    $ git commit -a -m "Do something once more"
+    $ git commit -am "Do something once more"

-To Remove the File before change or Un-tracked
+To Remove the modified file before change or Un-tracked

     $ git checkout file